temporalio/samples-dotnet/README.md

 * [Encryption](src/Encryption) - End-to-end encryption with Temporal payload codecs.
 * [Mutex](src/Mutex) - How to implement a mutex as a workflow.
 Demonstrates how to avoid race conditions or parallel mutually exclusive operations on the same resource.
 * [Polling](src/Polling) - Recommended implementation of an activity that needs to periodically poll an external resource waiting its successful completion.
+* [SafeMessageHandlers](src/SafeMessageHandlers) - Use `Semaphore` to ensure operations are atomically processed in a workflow.
 * [Saga](src/Saga) - Demonstrates how to implement a saga pattern.
 * [Schedules](src/Schedules) - How to schedule workflows to be run at specific times in the future.
 * [SignalsQueries](src/SignalsQueries) - A loyalty program using Signals and Queries.